iluvjava/C-DataStructures/README.md

 ### The Heap
 - What is has:
   - An Array of Hatinary tree, forest, in order: [B_0, B_1, B_2...
 B_N]
+  - The rank of the Binomial tree is equaled to the index it is at.
 - What it does:
   - Merge, Add, RemoveMin
   - Merging: